 4. remove your existing toilet seat if required

-If you’re interested in installing a raised toilet seat, the first thing you’ll need to do is remove your existing toilet seat.
+If you’re interested on How To Install A Raised Toilet Seat, the first thing you’ll need to do is remove your existing toilet seat.
 This is usually a fairly simple process that involves loosening a few screws and then lifting the seat off of the bowl.
 Once the seat is removed, you can then proceed with installing the raised seat.
 Most raised seats simply require you to attach them to the bowl with a few screws.
 Then, you can put the seat back on and tighten the screws to secure it in place.
 With just a few minutes of work, you can easily install a raised toilet seat that will make it much easier to use the restroom.

 5. Insert the new raised toilet seat onto the toilet bowl and secure the flanges